Using ecommpay payments for PrestaShop CMS

 For this, you only need to take a few actions in the interface of the PrestaShop CMS.

-For initial testing, you can just use the plug-in test mode (with no additional actions required), while for deeper testing, you can get a test project in the ecommpay payment platform (by leaving an application on the company's main site).
+For this, you can get a test project in the ecommpay payment platform (by submitting an application on the company's main site) and use the identifier and secret key of this project.

 For resolving all organisational issues and setting up different payment methods, contact the ecommpay account manager.